PurimetlaNareshBabu/Hand-written-digit-classification/README.md

 # Handwritten-Digit-Classification-Using-CNN
 The objective of this project is to build a image-classifier using Convolutional Neural Networks to accurately categorize the handwritten digits.
-The data for this project can be found here and the files are expected to be stored in the folder "/data/" relative to the repository.
+The data for this project can be found here http://yann.lecun.com/exdb/mnist/
 # Convolutional Nerual Networks (CNNs)
 Convolutional Neural Networks are a special type of neural networks which are very effective in image recognition and classification.
 They are powerful as they make use of spatial relationships among the features.